 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is one of the easiest breakfast recipes to prepare, and it's a dish the whole family will love.
-The casserole is prepared the night before--all you have to do in the morning is pop it in the oven!
+The casserole is prepared the night before, so all you have to do in the morning is pop it in the oven.
 It can easily be served as a dessert as well.
-Serve with your favorite syrup for a great start to any day or top it with whipped cream for a fabulous ending!
+Serve with your favorite syrup for a great start to any day or top it with whipped cream for a fabulous ending.